-During fiscal year 2014 and fiscal 2013, the Company expended \$709,972 and \$322,507, respectively, for plant improvements and new equipment.
-The Company has budgeted approximately \$200,000 for new equipment and plant improvements in fiscal 2015.
+During fiscal years 2015 and 2014, the Company expended \$266,029 and \$709,972, respectively, for plant improvements and new equipment.
+The Company has budgeted approximately \$250,000 for new equipment and plant improvements in fiscal 2016.
 Management anticipates that the funds required will be available from current operations.